zphuc/CarND-Traffic-Sign-Classifier-Project/README.md

   * epochs        = 10
   * learning rate = 0.001

   In here, the accuracies of the validation dataset were 0.955, 0.950 and 0.929, respectively.
 Small batch size showed better results and the batch size of 128 is seemly enough.
-Therefore I fixed the batch size of 128 and to the following step.
+Therefore I fixed the batch size of 128 and went to the following step.

 * Step 3: Consider the changing of epochs
   * **dd**        = 4